 The Son is the cup, and He who was milked is the Father.

 And the Holy Spirit milked Him: because His breasts were full, and it was necessary for Him that His milk should be sufficiently released.

 And the Holy Spirit opened His bosom and mingled the milk from the two breasts of the Father, and gave the mixture to the world without their knowledge.1

-It is an old Christian text already circulating around 100 AD.
-Therefore, it probably was older.
-There are no other ancient Christian texts mentioning gender-related attributes of God.
-Here, God is definitely depicted as having female physical characteristics despite being called Father.
-It is hard to imagine that early Christians made this up without believing that God is a Mother.
-And therefore, God most likely was a Mother before the gender of God was changed in this text.
+It is an old Christian text that was already circulating by 100 AD.
+Hence, it probably is older.
+No other ancient Christian text explicitly mentions gender-related attributes of God.
+Here God is depicted as having female physical characteristics despite being called Father.
+It appears that God is a Mother and that early Christians gave God a sex change.

 Featured image: Bible: Only God Knows What Jesus Really Said.
 Loesje.org.

 1. The Lost Bible: Forgotten Scriptures Revealed.
 J.R.
 Porter (2001).